The Clear Edge

 What to expect if passing:

-The trap: having a timeline without Test 3 (measurable outcome by that timeline).
+• The trap is having a timeline without Test 3, a measurable outcome by that timeline.

-Timeline without outcome = activity tracking, not result delivery.
+• A timeline without a defined outcome turns into activity tracking, not result delivery.

 Test 5: Pricing Confidence — Are You Priced At Or Above Market Rate?

-Purpose: Verify you’re not leaving money on table
+Purpose: Verify you’re not leaving money on the table.

 Pass if ALL true: